traverson/traverson/README.md

 #### Embedded Documents

-When working with HAL resources, for each link given to the `walk` method, Traverson checks the `_links` object.
+When working with HAL resources, for each link given to the `follow` method, Traverson checks the `_links` object.
 If the `_links` object does not have the property in question, Traverson also automatically checks the embedded document (the `_embedded` object).
 If there is an embedded document with the correct property key, this one will be used instead.
 If there is both a `_link` and an `_embedded` object with the same name, Traverson will always prefer the link, not the embedded object (reason: the spec says that an embedded resource may "be a full, partial, or inconsistent version of the representation served from the target URI", so to get the complete and up to date document your best bet is to follow the link to the actual resource, if available).

 #### HAL and JSONPath